Pakistan's envoy to U.S. quits over coup memo

 "I have served Pakistan and Pakistani democracy to the best of my ability and will continue to do so."

-Businessman Mansoor Ijaz, writing in a column in the Financial Times on Oct 10, said a senior Pakistani diplomat had asked that a memo be delivered to the Pentagon with a plea for U.S. help to stave off a military coup in the days after the May 2 U.S. raid that killed Osama bin Laden.
+Businessman Mansoor Ijaz, writing in a column in the Financial Times on October 10, said a senior Pakistani diplomat had asked that a memo be delivered to the Pentagon with a plea for U.S. help to stave off a military coup in the days after the May 2 U.S. raid that killed al Qaeda leader Osama bin Laden.

 Ijaz later identified the diplomat as Haqqani.